África Brasil: Lyrics

 "Meus Filhos, Meu Tesouro" expresses affection for children and support for their aspirations.
 It opens with a solo guitar and Jorge Ben's signature phrase "Salve, simpatia!".
 In the lyrics, Ben, then married but not yet a father, imagines the future of three fictional children—Arthur Miró, Anabela Gorda, and Jesus Correia—whom he refers to as "trigênios".
 "O Plebeu" is a track originally recorded for the 1974 album Sacundin Ben Samba, which features a man expressing confidence that his declaration of love to a princess will be accepted.
-The track presents a light chorus between Ben, its vocals and a bright synthesizer that complements the most physical manifestation of funk in music.
-"Taj Mahal", which had already appeared on the 1972 album Ben, was included on África Brasil in a faster and more "punchier" version, with additional lyrics.
-"Taj Mahal" is a clear reference to the story of the eponymous mausoleum located in Agra, India.
-The monument was built by order of emperor Shah Jahan as a testament of love for his favorite wife, Aryumand Banu Begam.
+The track combines a light vocal chorus with synthesizer lines influenced by funk rhythms.
+"Taj Mahal", first recorded on the 1972 album Ben, is arranged with additional lyrics in a faster version which Eric Sandler of Revive Music describes as "punchier".
+The lyrics reference to the story of the eponymous mausoleum located in Agra, India.
+The monument was built by order of emperor Shah Jahan as a testament of love for his favorite wife, Mumtaz Mahal.